hanabi/hanabi.github.io/misc/hat-guessing.md

   - All the 1's are played on the stacks.
   - Alice gives a _Hat-Guessing_ clue that instructs Bob to play slot 1, Cathy to clue, and Donald to discard slot 4.
   - Bob blind-plays slot 1.
 It is a red 2 and successfully plays.
-  - From Cathy's perspective, Donald's hand is as follows, from newest to oldest: `red 4, blue 4, red 1, red 1`
+  - From Cathy's perspective, Donald's hand is, from newest to oldest: `red 4, blue 4, red 1, red 1`
   - Donald already knows that his slot 4 card is trash, and Cathy is not allowed to repeat this instruction.
 Cathy decides to tell Donald that his slot 3 card is trash.
   - Cathy gives a _Hat-Guessing_ clue that instructs Donald to discard slot 3, Alice to play slot 1, and Bob to play slot 1.
   - Donald knows that the first clue told him to discard slot 4 and the second clue told him to discard slot 3.
 Normally, he would follow the instructions in order.
 But in this case, since he is Cathy's _First Responder_, it is his responsibility to immediately demonstrate Cathy's instruction for him to the entire team.
 Thus, Donald discards slot 3 (instead of slot 4).